-In older research published in 1982, which was based on human encounters with grizzly bears in Glacier National Park, the results suggested that, in general, cowbells are effective.
+In older research published in 1982, which was based on human encounters with grizzly bears in Glacier National Park, the results suggested that cowbells are indeed effective.
 More grizzly bear encounters were registered with people who weren’t wearing cowbells.
-But at the same time, the people who were wearing cowbells encountered grizzly bears at a closer distance.
+But it’s a very old study with a small sample size.

-Should You Get a Cowbell When Hiking In Bear Country?
+Should You Use a Bell When Hiking in Bear Country?

 Read Next: What Is Cross Country Hiking?
 (Guide)